 - What do I enter AP courses as in my transcript?

-I explained this some here, but AP courses should be listed in your first semester of college.
+AP courses should be listed in your first semester of college.
 Make sure to put the name of the course you got credit for, NOT the name of the AP course.
 Enter the number of credits you received for the class.
-For grade, put “P”
+For grade, put “P” for pass

-After you finish inputting the transcript, you will be asked to select AP courses.
+After you finish inputting the transcript, you will be asked to select AP courses during “transcript review”.
+This is also were you will indicate primary college, repeated classes, other test credits, honors courses, and study abroad courses.

 - How long will it take to be verified?

-For your application to be complete you need: all transcripts, at least two of your references marked as complete, payment complete, an official email confirmation, and your status reads “verifying”.
+For your application to be complete you need: all transcripts, at least two of your references marked as complete, payment complete, an official email confirmation, and your status reads “complete”.

 Applications are placed in chronological order based on when they are received to be verified.
 During peak times (aka when everyone is submitting), it may take up to FOUR weeks.
 Normally, it should take TWO.
 However, it could take hours or days as well.
 It all depends on how busy they are when you submit.
 It will be a shorter amount of time if you have already submitted CASPA to some schools.